 Snapshot: Congress is bringing the Department of Defense into the climate change/sea level rise adaptation game, on and off its bases.
-Last year there was a DoD-wide study on climate change impacts requested by Congress and this year the DoD Authorization bill has provisions to start spending military funds in the surrounding civilian communities.
+Congress has been asking for DoD studies on climate change impacts and this year the DoD Authorization bill has provisions to start spending military funds in the surrounding civilian communities.
 This puts DoD in the lead in sea level rise adaptation efforts at the federal level.
 The big question is whether civilian agencies will follow, because DoD can’t do it alone.

 This year, in the Department of Defense Authorization law, some significant steps were taken to get military installations working with surrounding communities to deal with climate change and sea level rise impacts and develop more resilient systems in support of those installations.
 It also set up DoD to be the major federal funder of sea level rise adaptation work in communities around its installations, something that raises concerns.

 In Public Law 115-232, The “John McCain National Defense Authorization Act of 2019,” there are a number of provisions that put the Department of Defense at the head of federal efforts to address flooding and climate change within it’s operations.

 At Section 2805 of the law, a new standard for construction of military facilities is laid out.
 Any construction in a 100-year floodplain has to add 2 feet above the base flood elevation (freeboard) for non-mission critical projects and 3 feet of freeboard for mission critical projects.
 The law then goes on to require new design modifications for future construction “in order to anticipate changing environmental conditions during the design life of existing or planned new facilities and infrastructure.”
 Those future environmental conditions will come from, among other places, the U.S. Global Change Research Office and National Climate Assessment.